lesleeamoore/us_waterfalls/README.md

 Background information on waterfalls was gleaned from a 2013 article by Brian J. Hudson, PhD, [Waterfalls, science and aesthetics](https://doi.org/10.1080/08873631.2013.828482), that appeared in the Journal of Cultural Geography.
 The [World Waterfall Database](https://www.worldwaterfalldatabase.com/) was also consulted.

-Background information on Taughannock Falls was found in [National Geographic Guide to State Parks of the United States](https://www.google.com/books/edition/National_Geographic_Guide_to_State_Parks/nF92MKfiuksC?hl=en&gbpv=1&pg=PA54&printsec=frontcover), and on the [World Waterfall Database](https://www.worldwaterfalldatabase.com/waterfall/Taughannock-Falls-9303).
+Background information on Taughannock Falls was found in [National Geographic Guide to State Parks of the United States](https://www.google.com/books/edition/National_Geographic_Guide_to_State_Parks/nF92MKfiuksC?hl=en&gbpv=1&pg=PA54&printsec=frontcover), on the [World Waterfall Database](https://www.worldwaterfalldatabase.com/waterfall/Taughannock-Falls-9303) and in a 2020 article written by David Wren for the [Ithaca Journal] newspaper (https://www.ithacajournal.com/story/news/local/2020/12/05/ulysses-town-talk-mystery-behind-name-taughannock/3821711001/).

 QGIS layer exports are found [here](https://drive.google.com/drive/folders/1WU35Fi4Irr8mgBV2uEBi4nDBtuMlNyBZ?usp=sharing).